gorodnichy/r101/docs/index.md

 #### Physics Labs in R -  Learning Physics using R (or ...
 Learning R using Physics).

-Computing a system’s characteristic from a set of observations physics_with_R-01.html (also at https://rpubs.com/ivim/r101-w-physics01),  physics_with_R-01.pdf --- physics_with_R-01.Rmd
+Part 1: Computing a system’s characteristic from a set of observations

+physics_with_R-01.html (also at https://rpubs.com/ivim/r101-w-physics01),  physics_with_R-01.pdf --- physics_with_R-01.Rmd

 Shows: